 In this context, where nature becomes a concrete model and metaphor for her paintings, where plants and landscapes embody memories, experiences, and cultural meanings, Anne manages to reinterpret everything around her through painting.

 This results in works in which reality, history, and imagination intertwine in artworks with a vegetal and divine theme.
+Anneis deeply fascinated by the aesthetics and value of everyday plants, which we often overlook.

-The beauty of everydays plants is often overshadowed by that of flowers, and in her body of work, Anne explored the aesthetics, texture, color, and contrast of a useful garden.
+The beauty of everydays plants is often overshadowed by that of flowers, and in her body of work, Anneexplored the aesthetics, texture, color, and contrast of a useful garden.

 Her goal was to capture the impression created by sunlight on a bright summer day, pursuing naturalism, but rather expression and maximal colorism, based on the creation of intuitive and physical signs and the interplay of contrasts and colors.